mutiaranisadh/ml-breast-cancer/README.md

 - dst

 ## Insight
-Pada project ini terdapat beberapa insight yang saya peroleh dari hasil analisa saya :
+In this project, I have obtained several insights from my analysis :
 1. insight A
 2. insight B
 3. insight c
 4. dst

 ## Advice
-Project ini masih bisa anda kembangkan ke ranah yang berkaitan dengan machine learning :
+This project can still be further developed into areas related to machine learning :
 1. saran A
 2. saran B
 3. saran C

-#EDA #python #BI
+#datascience #machinelearning #python